Coronavirus outbreak at long-term care facility in Memphis highlights importance of vaccine, officials say

 According to officials, a local nursing home recently encountered a situation where the U.K. variant was introduced into the population, infecting a staff member and at least 10 residents.
 No one developed serious symptoms, and health officials create that to the fact they were all vaccinated.

+“We did have an interesting discovery over the past week,” said David Sweat, deputy director of the Shelby County Health Department.
+“We had an outbreak in one of our nursing homes or long-term care facilities.”

+In Shelby County, there have been almost 1,700 deaths since the pandemic started.
+Ninety people have died in the past two months.
 While going over the data, they also noted that no one who has been fully vaccinated has died from coronavirus in Shelby County.

+“It’s evidence that the vaccine is working to protect our most vulnerable population.
+Those folks had the virus introduced to them into the facility accidentally from the outside world,” Sweat said.

 Moving forward, health officials said they will be changing their strategy when it comes to getting people vaccinated, focusing even more on what they call their ground game.
 They will have the Our Best Shot field team going to door to door in the lowest vaccine uptake neighborhoods and educating residents on the virus and vaccination.